 The investment in SCA Pulp, Östrand pulp mill has doubled production capacity.
 The factory now has a leading position in terms of quality, cost efficiency and environment.
 We are now tripling the CTMP capacity in a new facility at Ortviken industrial site.
 Our new facility will be ready at the beginning of 2023 and then the current CTMP production will be shut down at Östrand's pulp mill.

-After three years, we have completed one of the largest industrial investments in Sweden and the largest to date in Northern Sweden.
+In June 2018 SCA had completed one of the largest industrial investments in Sweden and the largest to date in Northern Sweden.
 Work commenced in 2015 and by the summer of 2018 it was completed on time and according plan.
-In November 2019, the Östrand pulp mill will be running at full capacity.
-Production will more than double, from 430 000 tonnes to 900 000 tonnes, making the plant the largest production line for bleached softwood kraft pulp in the world.
+Production is more than doubled, from 430 000 tonnes to 900 000 tonnes, and made the plant the largest production line for bleached softwood kraft pulp in the world.

 SCA has major focus on the environment and environmental performance is natyrally important to our customers.
 As a result, our newest mill is now equipped with state of the art technology that minimises emissions to air and water.
 We are also world leaders in terms of resource management that generates surplus energy to be sold in the form of green electricity.
 Customers will be offered both TCF- (Total Chlorine Free) and ECF- (Elementary Chlorine Free) pulp, produced with raw materials from sustainable forestry.

 After three years of hard work, the Östrand pulp mill was inaugurated on February 14, 2019, by His Majesty the King.
 Read more about the inauguration.

 Bleached softwood kraft pulp, NBSK, 900 000 tonnes/year (2020)